Save Me

 I've spent so long living in Hell

-➔ The present perfect continuous tense, "I've spent so long living," indicates an action that started in the past and continues up to the present.
-It emphasizes the duration of the experience and its ongoing nature.
-The use of "so long" intensifies the feeling of prolonged suffering.
+➔ The phrase "I've spent" uses the present perfect continuous tense, indicating an action that started in the past and continues to the present, emphasizing the duration of the experience of "living in Hell".

 -